heetaey/itc298-wordcloud/readme.md

 #### Team 2: [Michael Archambault](https://github.com/mikearchie), Turner Tackitt, Joseph Wanderer, [Heetae Yang](https://github.com/heetaey)

 ### Details
-- This application will allows the user to generate out put and visually present data.
+- This application will allows the user to generate output and visually present data.

 ### Input Operation
 - Text to Process can come from a variety of sources